adrianhorning08/funding-circle-coding-challenge/README.md

 Runs in constant time because it just calls the other helper functions.

 ## Time Complexity
-Overall, the run time is O(n+1<sup>2</sup>)
+Overall, the run time is O(n<sup>2</sup>)
-It is n+1 instead of just n because of the additional row and column needed for the prime numbers.

 This scales poorly, but since the entire multiplication table has to be filled out, the algorithm cannot run more efficiently.

-## Testing
-I used Jest as a testing framework.
-Tests are found in the `test/` folder.
-They can be run with the command `npm test`